TriplyDB/Documentation/docs/triplydb-js/index.md

 })
 ```

-The following subsections document the various TriplyDB.js object types.
-Each object type comes with its own methods.
+The following subsections document the various TriplyDB.js classes.
+Each class comes with its own methods.
+Classes are related through methods that connect them.
+For example, calling the `getAccount` method on a `Client` object returns an `Account` object.

 ```mermaid
 classDiagram